 - Primary position:

-I was appointed to a personal chair in English at Southampton in 2012.
+I was appointed to a personal chair in English at Southampton in 2012 and am Head of Research.
 Before this I was Lecturer and Senior Lecturer at Aberystwyth University (1996-2005), and Professor of Renaissance English Literature at Nottingham Trent University (2005-12).
 I have held research fellowships at the Hartley Institute, Southampton (1995, 2002), the Caird Library at the National Maritime Museum (2008), and the Clark Library, UCLA (2008).
 I am Visiting Professor at Newman University College (2011-14).

-I am at present External Examiner for the undergraduate degree at Aberdeen University, and have recently examined PhD theses at Cardiff University, Exeter University, and the University of Melbourne.
+I am at present External Examiner for the undergraduate degree at Aberdeen University, and have recently examined PhD theses at the universities of Exeter, Melbourne, Liverpool, and Sussex.

-I am a member of the Higher Education Committee of the English Association and since 2006 have been a member of the AHRC Peer Review College.
+I am a member of the Higher Education Committee of the English Association and since 2006 have been a member of the AHRC Peer Review College, serving on the AHRC Panel for Research Fellowships in 2013.
 I was Hon.
-Secretary of the Society of Renaissance Studies, the premier learned society for the study of the Renaissance, between 2005 and 2008, and continue to serve on the Society's Council.
-I was recently co-opted to the Council of the Hakluyt Society.
+Secretary of the Society of Renaissance Studies, the premier learned society for the study of the Renaissance, between 2005 and 2008, and continue to be on the Society's Council.
+I was elected to the Council of the Hakluyt Society in 2013.
 I have served, or continue to serve, on the Editorial Boards of the journals Jewish History and Culture, Renaissance Studies (ex officio), Literature Compass, and The Journal of Maritime Research.
 I was co-editor of Key Words, the Journal of the Raymond Williams Society between 2007 and 2010.
 Since 2009 I have co-edited (with Professor Anthony Hasler) the Renaissance section of Wiley-Blackwell's online journal Literature Compass.
 I am a General Editor (with Professor Daniel Carey of the National University of Ireland, Galway) of OUP's new edition of Richard Hakluyt's The Principal Navigations (1598-1600).